 Security configurability lets a user to configure certain security feature settings on a UE that allows the user to manage additional capability or use certain advanced security features.
 The following configurability features should be provided:

-- granting or denying access to USIM without authentication as described in TS 33.401[10]
+- Granting or denying access to USIM without authentication as described in TS 33.401[10].

 5.5 Requirements on the SIDF